Alaska Photography Tours

 The small ship M/V Discovery is available to charter for film crews, videographers, photo clubs, or groups wanting a voyage with an emphasis on photography.
 We invite you to organize your own trip or participate in one of our scheduled photography cruises and Land & Sea adventures, guided by a professional Alaskan photographer.

-Guided by professional photographer and naturalist Hugh Rose, our photography tours are designed specifically for the photographer who always wants to linger a little longer than the rest of the group.
+Guided by professional photographers and naturalists Hugh Rose or Ron Niebrugge, our photography tours are designed specifically for the photographer who always wants to linger a little longer than the rest of the group.
 Days activities focus on photographing in Prince William Sound’s magical fjordland!
 Over years in the Sound, Hugh has cultivated a healthy list of “favorite places” that hold a special beauty at certain times of day.
 It is these locations, along with other spontaneous encounters, that we focus on during this voyage.

 Spring Wildlife & Photography Voyage